Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Related Work

-SLR~\cite{li2020transferring, wang2014similarity, cui2019deep, evangelidis2014continuous, koller2015continuous} is a fundamental interpretation task that aims to overcome the communication barrier for speech-impaired individuals.
-An overview of some SLR models is discussed in depth by Rastgoo~\etal~\cite{rastgoo2020sign}.
+SLR models are discussed in depth by Rastgoo \etal~\cite{rastgoo2020sign}.
 Categorically, SLR is divided into two main scenarios.
-They are isolated SLR~\cite{li2020transferring, wang2014similarity} and continuous SLR~\cite{cui2019deep, evangelidis2014continuous, koller2015continuous}.
-While earlier works are confined to isolated SLR, later works extend to continuous SLR.
-In isolated SLR, gloss information is temporally well-segmented, and the target is to recognize words or expressions.
-On the other hand, continuous SLR does not contain gloss segmentation, and sentence-level annotations are available as a whole.
-Compared to the isolated SLR, the continuous SLR task becomes more difficult because it recognizes glosses in scenarios based on sentence-level annotations.
+They are isolated SLR~\cite{li2020transferring, wang2014similarity} and continuous SLR~\cite{cui2019deep, evangelidis2014continuous, koller2015continuous,Wei_IEEETCSVT2021}.
+Although earlier models are confined to isolated SLR, later models have been extended to continuous SLR.
+In isolated SLR, gloss information is temporally well segmented and the target is to recognize a word or expression.
+In contrast, continuous SLR does not use detailed information about a word or expression but uses only sentence-level annotations as a whole.
+Compared with isolated SLR, the task of continuous SLR is more difficult because it aims to recognize glosses in the scenarios based on sentence-level annotations.